2019 CTMA Technology Competition

-The six finalists will be announced on April 12 and will be invited to present their submissions in person on May 9.
-Presentations need to be in PowerPoint format and will be presented before the judges in a “Shark Tank” format at the 2018 CTMA/DLA Partners Meeting.
-The event will be held May 7-9 at the Defense Logistics Agency in Richmond, VA, with the finalist presentations taking place on May 9.
+The six finalists will be announced on April 5 and will be invited to present their submissions in person on May 8.
+Presentations need to be in PowerPoint format and will be presented before the judges in a “Shark Tank” format at the 2019 CTMA Partners Meeting.
+The event will be held May 6-8 at Fleet Readiness Center – Southwest (FRC-SW) in San Diego CA, with the finalist presentations taking place on May 8.

 - A problem statement describing what problem the technology is meant to solve